MechanicalRock/mechanicalrock.github.io/_posts/2019-03-04-jumping-on-the-dash-less-bandwagon.markdown

 It has been awhile since I made my [last post](https://mechanicalrock.github.io/2018/08/27/inception-pipelines-pt6), the one where at the end I promised something about the [AWS CDK](https://awslabs.github.io/aws-cdk/) and how awesome it was going to be.
 Since then a few of my colleagues have mastered it, and I got super excited by something else.

 That something else is SER-VER-LESS!!
-And so now, I to, am _Jumping on the '-less' Bandwagon!_
+And so now, I too, am _Jumping on the '-less' Bandwagon!_

 ## What is serverless and why all the hype?